Willebrew/SimpleMouseAutomator/README.md

 # Simple Mouse Automator

 Simple Mouse Automator is a lightweight Python application designed to effortlessly record and replay mouse movements and clicks.
 Its user-friendly interface makes task automation straightforward and accessible.
 With a built-in repetition timing randomizer, it breaks predictable patterns, ensuring your automated tasks appear more natural and less robotic.
+I designed this on macOS.

 ## Features